saasbook/hw-design-review/README.md

 become better at technical presentations.

 * The technical presentations will be [evaluated by the student's peers](presentation_review.md) according to a specific rubric, to help students learn to give good technical feedback.

+* Finally, the [handoff](final_checkpoint.md) ensures that another team can gracefully pick up this project and continue working on it in the future.